szepiz/tarkov-quest-data/README.md

 traps worth knowing about if you build something similar.
 It is long, and it is there for anyone who wants the evidence behind the summaries above.

+## A note on the writing

+English is not my first language.
+AI was used to translate text from Hungarian to English, and to summarise it and make the overall text easier to read.

 ## Licensing

 Full detail in [LICENSE.md](LICENSE.md).
 Short version: